dansmyers/Simulation/Challenge-Projects/2-Bayesian_Spam_Filtering.md

 Based on these results, we conclude that "you want to watch anime at my house" is **most likely not spam** because the non-spam case yields the higher probability.

-Note that We can't truly interpret the output of these calculations as probabilities, because we dropped the denominator in the original Bayes' Rules formlation and the prior probability.
-For our purposes, what matters is simply the fact that one value is larger than the other one.
+Note that we can't truly interpret the output of these calculations as probabilities, due to the changes we've made to the original Bayes formulation, like dropping the denominator.
+The results are still **proportional** to the true probabilities, which is what allows us to conclude that the not spam case is more likely.